WWE Friday Night SmackDown Season 2 Premiere: Production

 SmackDown! made its debut as a professional wrestling television special for the World Wrestling Federation (now WWE) on UPN on April 29, 1999, and made its debut as a weekly program for the network on August 26.
 Over the years it had shifted networks; before its move to Fox, SmackDown had previously aired on its sister syndication service MyNetworkTV from October 2008 to September 2010.

 On June 26, 2018, WWE announced that SmackDown would move to Fox on Friday nights beginning in 2019, under a five-year contract valued at $205 million per-year.
 Amid a competitive bidding situation, NBCUniversal and USA Network chose to focus on retaining Raw.
 The move to pursue SmackDown came as part of Fox's increasing focus on live sports programming and non-scripted entertainment, in the wake of the then-upcoming sale of its film and television studios to Disney.
 The network's founder Rupert Murdoch promised extensive promotion of the program during its sports telecasts, and proposed a weekly WWE studio show on its cable network FS1.

 On September 26, 2019, WWE announced that Michael Cole would be returning to SmackDown for the first time since 2008 to lead the commentary team alongside his former Raw colleagues Corey Graves and Renee Young.
 The following night, Fox aired a special, SmackDown's Greatest Hits, which featured memorable moments from the program's 20-year history.
 Booker T and Young hosted a half-hour kickoff special prior to the premiere, joined by Fox Sports reporter Charissa Thompson as "blue carpet" correspondent.

 Storylines

 The show included six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live (with this broadcast renaming the latter to Friday Night SmackDown).

+At Payback on August 31, Roman Reigns defeated defending champion "The Fiend" Bray Wyatt and Braun Strowman, who he pinned, in a No Holds Barred Triple Threat match to win the WWE Universal Championship.
+It was later announced that Reigns would defend the title against Strowman at the SmackDown: Season 2 Premiere.